 What now with the chalet?

-Since his death in 1968, his heirs were renting the villa as a photo studio and offices.
+Since his death in 1968, his heirs have been renting the villa as a photo studio and offices.
 In 2014, the house was declared a Cultural Heritage of the city of Buenos Aires.

 When I saw the villa for the first time, I was surprised by a normal-looking house on top of an apartment building.
 Even I walked by many times without noticing the house high in the sky.
 And now it’s for me still a secret to tell to everybody.